From our CEO

 Reconciliation is a journey we walk together.
-As Australians, this journey calls on all of us: individuals, families, communities, organisations, and the nation as a whole.
-At the heart of it are meaningful relationships with Aboriginal and Torres Strait Islander peoples - grounded in respect, truth, and shared purpose.
+As Australians, this journey calls on all of us: individuals, families, communities, organisations and the nation as a whole.

-Developed strong connections with First Nations business networks, including Supply Nation, Kinaway, the NSW Indigenous Chamber of Commerce, and the Noongar Chamber.
+Developed strong connections with First Nations business networks, including Supply Nation, Kinaway, the NSW Indigenous Chamber of Commerce and the Noongar Chamber.

 Introduced an Acknowledgement of Country guide, supporting our people to recognise and respect the Traditional Owners of the lands where we live and work.